Entanglement-enabled symmetry-breaking orders: Definition of entanglement-enabled symmetry-breaking orders

 To describe spontaneous symmetry breaking, we first have to specify the symmetries of the Hamiltonian{\footnote{We only consider 0-form, ordinary symmetries.}}.
 In particular, we need the symmetry setting specified by i) the group $G_0$ formed by the symmetry actions on {\it local operators}, ii) how {\it states in each local Hilbert space} transform under the symmetry, and iii) the locations of the degrees of freedom (DOF){\footnote{In this definition of a symmetry setting, if there is a $U(1)$ symmetry, the filling factor is allowed to be tuned after specifying these three pieces of data, unless it is pinned by other symmetries.}}.
 For example, a spin system on a kagome or honeycomb lattice described by the usual Heisenberg Hamiltonian has $G_0=SO(3)\times \z_2^T\times p6m$, where $SO(3)$, $\z_2^T$ and $p6m$ describe the spin rotation, time reversal and lattice symmetries, respectively.
 We stress that the group $G_0$ does not fully specify this symmetry setting without specifying how each spin transforms under $G_0$, \eg the magnitude of the spin, whether it is a Kramers doublet, etc. We also need to specify the locations of the spins, \ie whether they live on a kagome or honeycomb lattice.
 However, for convenience, we just use the group $G_0$ to denote the symmetry setting, keeping other information implicit.

 The ground states of the system may spontaneously break the symmetry $G_0$ to its subgroup $G$,{\footnote{How states transform under $G$ is determined by how they transform under $G_0$, and the locations of the DOF are often unchanged after spontaneous symmetry breaking.
 So the symmetry setting after spontaneous symmetry breaking is fully specified.}} and we denote this symmetry-breaking order by ``$G_0\rightarrow G$".
-Given $G_0$ and $G$, we call the symmetry-breaking order ``classical" if its $G$-symmetric ground states $|\psi\ra$ {\it can} be represented by a {\it local} product state, \ie $|\psi\ra=\bigotimes_{i}|\psi_i\ra_{\Lambda_i}$, where $|\psi_i\ra_{\Lambda_i}$ is supported only in a {\it local} region $\Lambda_i$ for all $i$.
-Here by local we mean that the ``size" of $\Lambda_i$ does not scale with the system size, and we will call the state ``ultralocal" if each $\Lambda_i$ is just one site.
+To define EESBO more formally, let us define the ``classical" symmetry-breaking order first. \begin{definition} Given $G_0$ and $G$, we call the symmetry-breaking order ``classical" if its $G$-symmetric ground states $|\psi\ra$ {\it can} be represented by a {\it local} product state, \ie $|\psi\ra=\bigotimes_{i}|\psi_i\ra_{\Lambda_i}$, where $|\psi_i\ra_{\Lambda_i}$ is supported only in a {\it local} region $\Lambda_i$ for all $i$. \end{definition} Here by local we mean that the ``size" of $\Lambda_i$ does not scale with the system size, and we will call the state ``ultralocal" if each $\Lambda_i$ is just one site.
 Note that although a ``classical" $G_0\rightarrow G$ symmetry-breaking order can be realized by local product states, generically it can also be realized by other states, which may have (even long-range) entanglement, since $G$ alone does not fully determine the ground states.
+As mentioned in Sec.~\ref{sec:intro} and Fig.~\ref{fig:classicalorder}, the all-up or all-down ferromagnetic states and the valance-bond-solid state are examples of the classical order, since the $G$-symmetric states (\ie, the $G_0$ symmetry-breaking states) can be realized as a local tensor product state.

-If {\it all} possible $G$-symmetric ground states {\it cannot} be realized by local product states but can be realized by some entangled states, we call the $G_0\rightarrow G$ symmetry-breaking order an EESBO.
+We now give a definition of EESBO, which is defined as the non-``classical" symmetry breaking orders. \begin{definition} Given the symmetry breaking relation $G_0 \rightarrow G$, if \underline{all} possible $G$-symmetric ground states \underline{cannot} be realized by local product states but can be realized by some entangled states, we call the $G_0\rightarrow G$ symmetry-breaking order an "entanglement enabled symmetry-breaking order" (EESBO). \end{definition}

+It is worth emphasizing that the above definition of EESBO is different from the usual phenomenon of coexistence of spontaneous symmetry breaking and nontrivial topological phase.
+In the latter, the ground state with spontaneously broken symmetries can be a nontrivial topological phase, but usually one assumes that it does not have to be a nontrivial topological phase and the symmetry breaking pattern of interest can be represented by a local product state.
+However, in our definition of EESBO, the ground states with the relevant symmetry breaking pattern can never be represented by any local product state.
+An explicit example that highlights this difference is given at the end of Sec. \ref{sec:1dEESBO}.